-Katherine is a Junior Associate Consultant, who joined the DIXON team last year as a Planning Intern.
+Katherine is an Associate Consultant, who joined the DIXON team last year as a Planning Intern.
 She recently graduated from the University of Washington with her Master of Public Administration.
 Her DIXON contributions and experience have been extensive, and she has supported data analysis, municipal code updates, and project implementation.

 For the City of Paso Robles, Katherine provided detailed monthly data analysis including occupancy and turnover rates throughout the City’s downtown on-street and off-street parking areas.
 The data analysis has allowed the City to make compelling and data-driven decisions to support the decision to implement paid parking.
 Katherine’s direct support has included updating municipal code ordinances to support parking management strategies, continuing outreach and education efforts with residents, merchants, employees, and visitors, and establishing dedicated employee parking locations.
 Now that Paso Robles is in the process of implementing on-street paid parking downtown, Katherine has helped coordinate the launch through vendor management and community outreach.